mapstruct/mapstruct-examples/mapstruct-kotlin/README.md

 # MapStruct with Kotlin

-Example usage of Mapstruct and Kotlin with JDK-8 Bytecode.
+Example usage of MapStruct and Kotlin with JDK-8 Bytecode.
 This is achieved by using the [Kotlin Annotation Processing Tool (KAPT)](https://kotlinlang.org/docs/reference/kapt.html).

 ## Code